-Tesla's market value eclipses GM and Ford - combined!
+Tesla's market value zooms past that of GM and Ford - combined

 More analysts rate Tesla “sell” than “buy,” which is extremely unusual for companies on Wall Street.
 Eleven analysts recommend buying Tesla shares, while 13 recommend selling and another nine are neutral, according to Refinitiv data.

-Shares of GM have are unchanged over the past 12 months, while Ford has risen 10%, both drastically underperforming the broader market, with a slump in China car sales hurting investor sentiment in both of those companies.
+Shares of GM are about unchanged over the past 12 months, while Ford has risen 10%, both drastically underperforming the broader market, with a slump in China car sales hurting investor sentiment in both of those companies.

-This week Tesla began delivering Model 3 electric cars built at its Shanghai factory, just under a year since it began work on the $2 billion plant.

-Reporting by Noel Randewich in San Francisco; Editing by Alden Bentley and Matthew Lewis
+Reporting by Noel Randewich in San Francisco; Additional reporting by Joe White in Detroit and David Randall and April Joyner in New York; Editing by Alden Bentley and Matthew Lewis